 Software quality influences company revenue (for companies that develop software), so it's helpful to know how to measure and improve on it.
 There are standards that teams can abide by to ensure quality, such as the CISQ code standards.
 Software quality metrics also play a vital role in providing feedback on any software developed.

 Furthermore, the shift towards Agile development promises to deliver working software faster and more often.
-It's important for Agile teams to ensure that quality remains high in a fast-paced development environment, and they can do this by using metrics (for a broad list of software quality metrics, see this learning section by SeaLights).
+It's important for Agile teams to ensure that quality remains high in a fast-paced development environment, and they can do this by using metrics.

-In this article, you'll find out about some vital metrics that can inform you on different aspects of software quality for a more holistic picture.
+In this article, I'll look at some vital metrics that can inform you on different aspects of software quality for a more holistic picture.

 Measuring Different Software Quality Aspects